 CrashPlan, an online backup service, creates an off-site copy of your files.
 In other words, a copy of your data would be sitting on CrashPlan’s servers and thus you’d be protected against fire, floods and theft.
 CrashPlan has the added appeal of being able to perform backups whenever your Mac is connected to the Internet.
 So, if you carry your Mac laptop around all day, CrashPlan is a great way to protect your data throughout the day, provided your laptop is periodically connected to the Internet.
 By default, CrashPlan runs automatically and performs backups every 15 minutes and stores multiple versions of your files.

-Whether you choose to use Time Machine and CrashPlan or some other backup application, please make sure your backup system is redundant, automated and produces multiple backup copies of your files in multiple places.
+Whether you choose to use Time Machine and CrashPlan or Backblaze or some other backup application, please make sure your backup system is redundant, automated and produces multiple backup copies of your files in multiple places.